 2. Create an Aspect Class or Use an Open-Source One

 Aspects are meta classes that transform code using simple C#-based templates.
 They can also report warnings and errors or suggest code fixes.

 Here is an aspect that automatically adds logging to a method:

-It looks simplistic, and it is.
-Dozens of open-source aspects are available for you to use or fork.
+It may seem simplistic, and it is.
+Dozens of open-source aspects are available for you to use or modify.

 3a.
 Add Aspects to Your Business Code One at a Time